 Sophie Van Dijk is an emerging composer and violinist passionate about creating music that is engaging and unique.
 She writes music to explore elements of faith, society and humanity and share these things with others with the ultimate goal of bringing joy and fostering dialogue and community.

-Sophie is interested in exploring the relationship between music and other artforms, and how they can enhance meaning and understanding when combined.
-She has collaborated with visual artists on a number of projects including short documentary Merge (visuals by Michelle Chanique and Karen Lee) in conjunction with Fairfield City Council.
+She has also collaborated with visual artists on a number of projects including short documentary Merge (visuals by Michelle Chanique and Karen Lee) in conjunction with Fairfield City Council, and the opening of Nowhere=Space Exhibition in Sydney.

 Sophie enjoys sharing music with everyone of all ages and abilities, and has been privileged to talk about her work and compositional process with high school and primary school students in Canberra throughout 2018.